patricerosay/jsonpathTransformation/README.md

 This script is based on [jsonpath_ng](https://github.com/h2non/jsonpath-ng)

+## Installation:
+Download or clone this git project cd into the jsonpathTransformation folder execute pip install . you're all set

 ## Use it to transform a file
 This json to json transformation script transforms one json into a second json, using a third json file that contains the mapping and the structure of the desired third json.